 In addition to the increased growth, it’s looking like people are becoming more and more dependent on newer technology while in the field.
-Being able to easily use technology like tablets can give newcomers an edge in the field over those who have more practical experience but haven’t yet caught up with technology.
+Using technology like tablets easily can give newcomers an edge in the field over those who have more practical experience but haven’t yet caught up with technology.

-Due to the increased numbers of positions opening up as time goes on becoming an HVAC worker is a very viable option for those who are looking to get into the trades.
+Due to the increased numbers of positions opening up as time goes on, becoming an HVAC worker is a viable option for those looking to get into the trades.

 Is Getting Into the HVAC Field a Good Idea?

-As far as trades go, HVAC is pretty squarely in line with other blue collar jobs when it comes to compensation.
+As far as trades go, HVAC is pretty squarely in line with other blue-collar jobs regarding compensation.

 The HVAC field is one of innovation, which means a constant demand for new workers.

 Skilled workers are very likely to be able to get ahead in HVAC jobs as well.
 Think about the following:

 - Constantly changing technology means new skills are required for installation.

 - New “smart” systems require specialized training.
 Those who grew up with technology generally have a leg up in this part of the field.